 In order to best accommodate the needs of each Scout, the Program Director needs to have all Merit Badge Registration completed prior to the Pre-camp meeting.
-Troop leaders may submit merit badge registration online as soon as it becomes available.
-For those who do not have online access or wish to submit a hardcopy, merit badge rosters can be mailed to the Scout Service Center.
-Class rosters will be compiled from the pre-registrations so that when a Scout arrives at camp he will only need to turn in his Blue Card and make sure his name appears on the list at Merit Badge Registration on Sunday afternoon.
+Troop leaders may submit merit badge registration online as soon as it becomes available and once a scout's registration is paid in full.
+For those who do not have online access or wish to submit a hardcopy, merit badge rosters can be mailed to the Scout Service Center and will be manually entered into the black pug system as they are received.
+Class rosters will be compiled from the pre-registrations so that when a Scout arrives at camp they will only need to turn in their Blue Card and make sure their name appears on the list at Merit Badge Registration on Sunday afternoon.
 Preference for classes with size limits will be given to those units who have submitted their rosters online.

-If a Scout chooses to change which Merit Badges he is taking, or did not pre-register he will need to meet with the Merit Badge Counselor during Merit Badge Registration.
+If a Scout chooses to change which Merit Badges they are taking or did not pre-register they will need to meet with the Merit Badge Counselor during Merit Badge Registration.
 The Seven Mountains Camp Staff will do their best to accommodate each Scout, but Scouts not pre-registering or registering late may be asked to move to a different session of a merit badge or to choose another merit badge based on class size and availability of equipment.